Estadio Monumental (Buenos Aires): Facilities

-The stadium can house 74,624 people, after its renovation for the 1978 World Cup.
+The stadium housed 74,624 people after its renovation for the 1978 World Cup.
 The opening and final matches were both held in the Monumental, which had a capacity of 76,600 at the time because all of the popular stands were standing-only.

 The stadium complex also has facilities for tennis, basketball, and other sports, as well as living quarters for young footballers, a theatre hall, a parking lot, museum etc. It can be accessed by several train and bus lines as it is located within walking distance from the Barrancas de Belgrano transportation hub.
 Contrary to most other stadiums in the Buenos Aires area, there is a sizable car park outside the stadium.

 2014–2016 renovation

-In the recent years, with the new administration, the stadium has gone through an extensive renovation program that ranged from the people's logistic to the stadium's display.
+In the recent years, with the new administration, the stadium has gone through an extensive renovation program that ranged from seating to the stadium's display.